California Sustainable Energy Entrepreneurial Development (CalSEED) Initiative

 Project Update

-Since CalSEED’s inception in 2016, 116 startups have been awarded $150,000 Concept Award grants - constituting $17.4 million awarded in total.
-CalSEED’s Concept Award winners are eligible to compete in Cleantech Open’s Business Plan Competition for an additional $450,000 to continue to develop their technologies.
-Thus far 25 startups have received Prototype Awards of $450,000 for a total of $11.3 million.
-CalSEED seeks to support innovators and entrepreneurs from diverse socio-economic and geographic backgrounds in California and is proud to have awarded $17.3 million to companies with underrepresented groups in leadership, including women.
+Since CalSEED’s inception in 2016, 143 startups have received a total of $21.45 million in concept awards, and 30 startups have received a total of $13.8 million in Prototype Awards (24 companies at $450,000 and 6 companies awarded in November 2023 at $500,000).
+CalSEED seeks to support innovators and entrepreneurs from diverse socio-economic and geographic backgrounds in California and is proud to have awarded $18.9 million to companies with underrepresented groups in leadership, including women.

 The Issue